Finite-Part Integration of the Hilbert Transform: Full Hilbert Transform

 \section{Full Hilbert Transform}

 In this section, we perform finite-part integration of the full Hilbert transform over a symmetric interval $[-a,a]$ and in the entire real line $\mathbb{R}$ by taking the limit $a\rightarrow\infty$.
 We will proceed by splitting the symmetric integral into separate integrals over the intervals $[-a,0]$ and $[0,a]$ to turn it into an integral over the interval $[0,a]$.
 This will lead to direct evaluation of the full Hilbert transform using the already known Stieltjes transform and the one-sided Hilbert transform just established above.
+Here, when we say that $f(x)$ is complex analytic in the interval $[-a,a]$, we mean that $f(x)$ has a complex extension $f(z)$, which is analytic and coincides with $f(x)$ in the interval $[-a,a]$.
+Again, by the uniqueness of the analytic extension, the function $f(z)$ is uniquely determined by $f(x)$.